Crisco849/Messenger/Messenger-App/README.md

   <h1>GENERAL INFORMATION ABOUT THE WEBSITE</h1>
   <ul>
     <li> Website URL: https://crisco-chatroom.uc.r.appspot.com </li>
-    <li> Website is published using Google Cloud Services. </li>
+    <li> Website has an always-on server made possible through Google Cloud. </li>
     <li> Server and client are written with javascript. </li>
-    <li> Interactive GUI website written with HTML/CSS, but are stored as '.ejs' files in the /views/ folder. </li>
+    <li> Interactive GUI website written with HTML/CSS, but the HTML files are stored as '.ejs' files in the /views/ folder. </li>
   </ul>
   </br>